QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 +++ {"user_expressions": []}

-We can see that the data is non-continuous for longer periods in early part of this milenium so we could choose to interpolate to get a continuous line plot.
+We can see that the data is non-continuous for longer periods in the early part of this millennium, so we could choose to interpolate to get a continuous line plot.

 Here we use dashed lines to indicate interpolated trends